opensearch-project/documentation-website/_benchmark/user-guide/running-workloads.md

 # Running a workload

-After you understand all of the individual components of a OpenSearch Benchmark (OSB) [workload]({{site.url}}{{site.baseurl}}/benchmark/user-guide/understanding-workloads/anatomy-of-a-workload/), you can now to run your first workload.
+Once you have a complete understanding of the various components of an OpenSearch Benchmark (OSB) [workload]({{site.url}}{{site.baseurl}}/benchmark/user-guide/understanding-workloads/anatomy-of-a-workload/), you can run your first workload.

 ## Step 1: Find the workload name